LeadingEdgeForum/faciliator-pack/BuildingBlock-NewYearsEveParty.md

 * Emphasise that communication is more important than the artifact.
 * Explain how the same process will be used to create a shared situational awareness for the group business challenge.
 * Proceed into the next part of the workshop.

+## FAQ

+### Participant questions

+#### Why are we doing this?
+Some people sit in the workshop because they have to, not because they want to.
+'We want to practice Wardley Mapping in a neutral domain to build confidence in using the framework, and then apply the framework for the business challenge.'
+#### I hate New Year's Eve Parties / Parties at all!
+Some people do not like to celebrate NY.
+Acknowledge that it is ok to not like NY or parties, point out the true value of the exercise (getting used to mapping), and offer a few suggestions:
+* the person may try to convince the group to do an alternative celebration (f.e. for people that do not like parties)
+* the person may try to convince the group to organise a charity show instead and support a cause
+* the person may focus on the process and what the group wants to do.
+It is actually a very good roleplay when some people do not like the initiative.
+The goal is to shift the focus from the party to mapping.